Dowell-Lab/srworkshop/projectA/day07/gata1/00_alternative.md

 If it is in the queue and the log shows progress, **you are done here.
 Move on to the next worksheet — do not sit and watch it.**

+> **Expect to queue.** Each job takes a whole node, and there are 10 nodes for 25 of us, so roughly a third of the class runs at a time.
+A `PD` state is not a problem — **nothing in the later worksheets depends on this output.** Start worksheet 01 and let this finish in the background.
+>
+> If the queue is long, you can also submit to the `long` partition (`#SBATCH --partition=long`) — it has 5 more nodes sitting idle.

 ---

 ## 8. Later: what did it actually use?